This post contains affiliate links

 PG Tips say their “teabags are made with 80% paper fibre which is fully compostable along with the tea leaves contained in the bag.
 The remaining packaging includes a small amount of plastic which is not fully biodegradable: this is needed to create a seal to keep the tea leaves inside the bag“.
 However, they didn’t have the information to state whether or not this was polypropylene.

 So whilst Teapigs, Pukka Tea, Twinings Pyramid tea bags and Tetley’s catering range are plastic free, in pretty much all cases the packaging is not.
 The teas are also on the more expensive side.
-I find these types of tea are nice for a treat, but may be a little pricey to enjoy as your everyday cup of tea.
+I find these types of tea are nice for a treat but maybe a little pricey to enjoy as your everyday cup of tea.
 Especially if you have a prolific tea habit.

-If you are keen to enjoy your tea without the added plastic the other option is to switch to loose leaf tea.
+Until things change then if you are keen to enjoy your tea without the added plastic the other option is to switch to loose leaf tea.
 I’ve been hunting down some handy accessories that might come in handy if you choose to do so:

 Plastic Free Tea Alternatives